 Energy is required in all societies worldwide.
-This lead to a dependency of fossil fuel.
+This led to a dependency of fossil fuel.
 During uncertain times fossil fuel supply become highly politically and used as an influencing source.
-This requires to establish more environmentally friendly processes to decrease dependency.
+This requires establishing a more environmentally friendly processes to decrease dependency.
 To produce biogas from municipal, agricultural and industrial waste a laboratory benchtop up-flow sludge blanket reactor with a operating volume of 2850 ml was designed build, started up, and operated using prepared municipal wastewater and separated liquid cow manure at a hydraulic retention time of 1 day, 3 days and 6 days after an 120 h adjustment time prior to testing.

 While using wastewater as influent, the laboratory benchtop up-flow sludge blanket reactor system was not able to reduce the chemical oxygen demand content significantly.
-Especially at a high throughput level at a 1-day hydraulic retention time.
-The produced gas amount decreased from 0.59 ± 0.07 (ml/h)/L at a hydraulic retention rate of 6 days to 0.042 ± 0.04 (ml/h)/L. The fluctuating influent chemical oxygen demand of 25 ± 1 mg L $^{-1}$ to 74 ± 15 mg L $^{-1}$ resulted in a stable effluent concentration of 39 ml/L and 45 ± 11 mg/L respectively.
+Especially at a high volumetric flow rate for the 1-day hydraulic retention time.
+The produced gas amount decreased from 0.59 \pm 0.07 (ml/h)/L at a hydraulic retention rate of 6 days to 0.042 \pm 0.04 (ml/h)/L. The fluctuating influent chemical oxygen demand of 25 \pm 1 mg L-1 to 74 \pm 15 mg L-1 resulted in a stable effluent concentration of 39 ml/L and 45 \pm 11 mg/L respectively.